Global plagiarism means plagiarizing an entire text. This includes purchasing an essay or turning in an assignment completed by someone else.

 Do I need to cite every piece of information?

 Some information is considered common knowledge, which means it doesn’t need to be cited.
-Common knowledge is information that is widely known and easily verified.
+Common knowledge is information that you didn’t learn from a particular source, but that is widely known and easily verified.

 However, if you’re not sure whether something is common knowledge, it’s usually safest to cite the source.